Creating a Cluster

 To begin, the basic steps are:

-Configure provider connection details - Megaport ONE provides seamless access to hybrid and multicloud environments: Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, Equinix Bare Metal, Oracle Cloud, and DigitalOcean.
+Configure provider connection details - Megaport ONE provides seamless access to these hybrid and multicloud environments: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.
 Megaport ONE automates connections by predicting and applying best practice configurations.
-You deploy a Kubernetes cluster to any Megaport ONE provider that your account credentials allow.
+You can deploy a Kubernetes cluster to any Megaport ONE provider that your account credentials allow.

 Megaport ONE simplifies deployments for pre-existing cloud configurations by importing your preconfigured VPC, VNET, and VCN information.
-After logging in to a CSP with your account credentials and selecting the location of the pre-existing cloud configuration, Megaport ONE collects and imports the details.
+When you choose a cluster location, Megaport ONE queries the CSP using your cloud credentials to determine the VPCs, VNETs, or VCNs that exist in the selected location.
 Once Megaport ONE imports the resource details, you can build a cluster without returning to the provider to complete the configuration.

 For account credential details, see Adding Credentials.